 Muyombo mask, Pende region, Democratic Republic of the Congo, 19th-early 20th century, Muyombo mask, Pende region, Democratic Republic of the Congo, 19th-early 20th century, Wood, fiber and pigment, 49 x 19.3 cm, Former collection of Henri Matisse.
 Private collection, Photograph by Jean-Louis Losi

-Beyond the individual case studies in the exhibition, the collective provides a fascinating insight into his creative process.
+Beyond the individual case studies in the exhibition, collectively they provide a fascinating insight into his creative process.
 Preparatory collage cut-outs, created to map out future compositions, are exhibited alongside the finished piece.
 Showing the before and after creates the illusion of proximity – you are let into Matisse's stylistic secrets.
 Quite simply, you are drawn into his world.
 You may even come away thinking you know the man.

 Brought together in the Royal Academy's Sackler Wing, they offer a glimpse into the physicality of the studio – but they don’t reflect the passion, the energy and the anguish that ultimately brings a studio, theatre and final composition to life.
 So, we see only half the story; Matisse's compositional form may have been influenced by the objects around him, but his palette certainly was not.
 For his palette, the colourist drew stylistic inspiration from the great masters before him including Chardin, Watteau, and Manet amongst others.